FAQs

 Can I go directly to my physical therapist?

-Is my therapist licensed?
+Is my physical therapist licensed?

 What happens during my first visit?